aphiria/docs/routing.md

 <h3 id="route-attributes-groups">Route Groups</h3>

-You can apply route groups, constraints, and middleware to all endpoints in a controller using the `#[Controller]` attribute.
+You can apply route groups, constraints, and middleware to all endpoints in a controller using attributes.

 <div class="context-framework">